 gross household income: See equivalised household income (disposable or gross).

-Hague Convention (intercountry adoption): The Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption that establishes standards and procedures for adoptions between countries.
-The Hague Convention includes legally binding safeguards, a system of supervision and established channels of communication between countries.
+Hague Convention (intercountry adoption): A convention – specifically, The Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption – that establishes standards and procedures for adoptions between countries.
+The Hague Convention includes legally binding safeguards, a system of supervision, and established channels of communication between countries.
 Came into force in Australia on 1 December 1998.

 health-adjusted life expectancy at birth: Average number of years a new-born child can expect to live in ‘full health’, after taking into account years expected to be lived in less than full health due to disease and/or injury.

 home-based out-of-home care: Care provided for a child placed in the home of a carer who is reimbursed (or who has been offered but declined reimbursement) for the cost of care of that child.
-There are 4 categories: relative kinship care; foster care; third-party parental care; other home-based out-of-home care.
+Home-based out-of-home care includes: relatives/kin who are reimbursed, foster care, and other home-based out-of-home care.

 home care (aged care): Support and care services given to older people in their own homes.
 Services are offered in packages of care, which can comprise personal care and domestic support, as well as clinical and allied health services.
 The four levels of care are set to support those with basic (Level 1), low (Level 2), intermediate (Level 3), and high (Level 4) care needs.
 Home Care Packages started in 2013, combining three previous programs—Community Aged Care Package, Extended Aged Care at Home, and Extended Aged Care at Home Dementia.